White SugarShelf Life, Storage, and Spoilage Guide

 Room Temperature Safety

-Store sugar in a cool, dry place to maintain quality and prevent clumping.
-Keep away from moisture and pests.
+Store white sugar in a cool, dry place to prevent moisture absorption and hardening.
+Keep sealed to deter pests.

 Safe Handling

-Always use clean, dry utensils when scooping sugar to prevent introducing moisture or contaminants.
+Always use clean, dry utensils when scooping sugar to avoid introducing contaminants.